Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 Think of them as practice quizzes before the A/B test final exam.

-What virtual voices actually are
+What audience perspectives actually are

 Think of it like this: if you asked ChatGPT “what do you think of this ad?”, you’d get a generic, somewhat agreeable response.
 But if you asked Marcus, a 34-year-old software architect in Austin who’s skeptical of marketing claims but genuinely interested in developer tools—you’d get something different.